singpath/firebase-test/README.md

 });
 ```

 By default the operations are simulated (using [targaryen]).
-You switch to live
+You can switch to
-test by providing a Firebase project ID and a Firebase secret, and setting
+live test by providing a Firebase project ID and a Firebase secret, and setting
 an alternative driver:

 ```shell